NikitaWB/green_cab/README.md

 ## Usage

-In the landing page, you find the currency converter and the chart that shows the historic value of a given currency against the base currency.

-Once logged in, you are redirected to the Home page where you can build a list of the currencies you own or want to track.
-You can also add the date of purchase for the currency see the performance of the given currency against the a base currency of your choosing.
+This is an app similar to Über where you should be able to search for a taxi but the idea is that you should only find electric or hybrid cars.

+First you choose where you want to go from, where you want to go to and when.

+After that, you choose the type of car you want to ride with where you also see the cost.

+The third step is to review your booking and confirm it.

 ## Contact